 Some background facts and information on Ashwagandha.

 It is an Ayurvedic herb that grows in India and North Africa with 6000 years of history behind its use.
 It is used by Ayurvedic doctors today in India and the world.
 It is now being utilized by some Western medicine doctors instead of addicting prescription drugs which have horrible side effects and are addictive.
 It is an ancient remedy.
 Its botanical name is withania somnifera.
-It is also known as Indian ginseng, winter cherry and in Sanskrit means, “smell of the horse”.
-This refers to his unique smell and its reputation for giving one strength, relieving stress and anxiety, and increasing energy and overall mental concentration.
+It is also known as Indian ginseng, winter cherry, and in Sanskrit means, “smell of the horse”.
+This refers to its unique smell and its reputation for giving one strength, relieving stress and anxiety, and increasing energy and overall mental concentration.

 How do you use Ashwagandha?
 What health conditions do Ayurvedic doctors suggest it for?
 Learn about Ashwagandha for Insomnia and Anxiety

-Ashwagandha is used with many health issues in Ayurvedic medicine by Ayurvedic physicians including depression, stress, anxiety, inflammation, tumor growth, cancer, high blood sugar levels, high cholesterol and triglycerides, high cortisol levels, and overall weakness.
+Ashwagandha is used for many health issues in Ayurvedic medicine by Ayurvedic physicians including depression, stress, anxiety, inflammation, tumor growth, cancer, high blood sugar levels, high cholesterol and triglycerides, high cortisol levels, and overall weakness.
 Taking this herb can increase thyroid hormone levels if you are mildly hypothyroid.

 I do want to state here, I don’t take any drugs nor have I ever for Anxiety so there was never any problem with drug-herb interactions.
 I do not have debilitating anxiety either as some do.

 - Ashwagandha can be taken in capsules, tablets, or in bulk powder form mixed in a drink called golden milk.
-Golden milk is milk that usually contains turmeric, cinnamon, ginger and honey.
+Golden milk is milk that usually contains turmeric, cinnamon, ginger, and honey.
 This is the way I use most of the Ayurvedic herbs I take.
 My husband takes them in capsules instead.

-- Ashwagandha does not have to be taken everyday, though it is more effective if you do.
+- Ashwagandha does not have to be taken every day, though it is more effective if you do.
 If you have anxiety, you will notice a calmer feeling which is nice.
-Things that are getting you overly upset, may not brother you as much.
+Things that are getting you overly upset, may not bother you as much.
 Your disposition may get less cranky and irritable.
 It evens you out gently.
-I have an overactive mind at night and it turns that off so I can rest my brain.
+I have an overactive mind at night, and it turns that off so I can rest my brain.

-Watch a * video on ashwagandha here given by a doctor which you will find quite interesting.
+Watch a video on ashwagandha here given by a doctor which you will find quite interesting.